kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Sametable.app domain and all its DNS records are hosted in [**NameCheap**](https://www.namecheap.com/).
 I was on [hover](https://www.hover.com/) before(it still hosts my personal website's domain).
 But I hit a limitation there when I tried to enter my Mailgun's DKIM value.
 Namecheap also has more competitive prices in my experience.

 At which stage in your SaaS development should you get a domain name?
 Well, I would say not until when the lack of a DNS registrar is blocking your development.
 In my case, I deferred it until I had to integrate Mailgun which requires creating a bunch of DNS records in a domain.

+### How to get one of those `app.example.com` <a href="#app-domain-name" id="app-domain-name">#</a>

+You know those URLs that has a `app` in front of it like `app.example.io`?
+Yea, that's a 'custom domain' with the 'app' as its 'subdomain'.
+And it all started with having a domain name.
+So go ahead and get one in Namecheap or whatever.
+Then, in my case with Firebase, just [follow this tutorial](https://firebase.google.com/docs/hosting/custom-domain) and you will be fine.

 ## Deployment <a href="#deployment" id="deployment">#</a>